 If you don’t have a heavy-based enamel saucepan such as a Le Creuset or similar, don’t bother reading on.

 Seriously though, a Bolognese cooked in a Le Creuset is abundantly better than sauce cooked in a conventional metal saucepan – the distribution of heat is unmatched.
+The method for the ‘official recipe’ above even calls for a 20cm Terracotta pot, so no excuses.
 If you’ve been looking for an excuse to buy one, here it is.
-And no a slow cooker isn’t the answer.
+No, a slow cooker isn’t the answer.

 2. Use Quality Meat

 Quality meat is where your attempt at a game-changing Spaghetti Bolognese begins and ends – because there is really no substitute.
 I’m bullish on a beef and pork 50/50 split and it cannot, for the love of God, be lean.
 Fortunately, premium beef mince is a lot easier to find (E.g. Cape Grim’s Premium range) and I think you’re better off going for 100% beef if you can’t access good pork mince.
 I have tested this recipe with a combination of veal, beef and pork and the addition of the veal only detracts from the fat contributed by the beef and pork.
 Veal is often called for in recipes but it’s not for me.